Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

-This diversification of sports in India has opened the way for more access to events, domestic tournaments, better media exposure, coverage, and success on international platforms.
+The diversification of sports in India has opened the way for more sports lovers to access events, domestic tournaments, media exposure, coverage, and success on international platforms.

 In that sense, it is difficult to regard badminton as the most popular sport for Indian fans.

-Unlike other Indian sports, badminton in India was limited to a pastime activity among young people in urban households until talented Indian badminton players like P. V. Sindhu and Saina Nehwal popularised the sport in the past two decades.
+Badminton in India was mostly a pastime activity for urban youth until P. V. Sindhu and Saina Nehwal, two of the most talented Indian badminton players, popularised the sport in the past two decades.

 But the Indian badminton history dates back to other talented players as well.